skante93/workflows/algofab_features/download/portal.md

 Once you have found the resource you need, this is how you download and run it :

-* open the "Download" tab and click the "Download" button to download and archive (*.zip, *.tar ...)
+* scroll to the "Download" section and click the "Download" button to download and archive (*.zip)
-* read the documentation tab containing the user manual (made by the maintainer of the resource) in order to understand how to make good use of the archive once extracted
+* scroll to the "Documentation" section containing the user manual (made by the maintainer of the resource) in order to understand how to make good use of the archive once extracted
-* if the documentation is not accurate or is missing some information, you can notify the maintainer using the "Notify" tab
+* if the documentation is not accurate or is missing some information, you can notify the maintainer by following the intructions in the "Notify" section
-* you can also leave your impression (note + accompanying message) in the "Vote" tab
+* you can also leave your impression (note + accompanying message) in the "Ratings" section